 Dorstenia gypsophila Lavranos

-Dorstenia gypsophila is a rare caudiciform plant with several irregularly arranged branches that rise from a swollen trunk.
+Dorstenia gypsophila is a rare caudiciform plant with several branches that rise from a swollen trunk and bear leaves clustered near the tips.
 It grows up to 6.6 feet (2 m) tall.
-The main stem is up to 20 inches (50 cm) in diameter.
-Branches are much thinner than the stem.
-Each branch carries a sparse crown of simple leaves.
-This species is a monoecious plant, has both male and female flowers on the same specimen.
-Flowers are light brown.
+The trunk grows up to 20 inches (50 cm) in diameter.

 USDA hardiness zones 10b to 11b: from 35 °F (+1.7 °C) to 50 °F (+10 °C).

 How to Grow and Care

 With a high-temperature swing between the day and night hours and pretty frequent rains, the spring weather can favor the development of fungus diseases, which should be treated preemptively with a systemic fungicide.

 Dorstenias are generally propagated by seed.
 Many species are self-fertile.
 Their seeds are expelled explosively from the mature seed heads and are liable to populate pots several feet away.
 They can also be propagated by cuttings.